wdbm/abstraction/data.md

 Listwise (complete case) deletion excludes an entire record from analysis if any single value of the record is missing.
 This affects the statistical power of the tests conducted because statistical power relies in part on sample size.
 Listwise deletion is problematic when the reasons for data being missing are not random and can result in a bias in data findings.

 A global constant can be used in place of a missing value.
 This makes the distinction between empty and missing values.
 Empty values can be vital for an analysis.
-If the missing values of a vital variable cannot be differentiated from "empty" then they can be categorized as a different value from the rest of the data set using a global constant such as "NA".
+If the missing values of a vital variable cannot be differentiated from "empty" then they can be categorised as a different value from the rest of the data set using a global constant such as "NA".

 Domain knowledge can be used to replace the missing value.
 Experts can suggest a reasonable value for missing data.